Our dietitians can help you to identify and manage your food intolerances

 While FODMAP issues tend to produce only stomach and bowel symptoms, natural food chemical intolerance can affect:

-Zoe has been working as a food intolerance dietitian for over 18 years and helping both adults and children (all ages) with both the RPAH (or failsafe) elimination diet and the low FODMAP diet, accounts for around half her full time practice.
+Zoe has been working as a food intolerance dietitian for over 20 years, helping adults and children (all ages) with both the RPAH (or failsafe) elimination diet and the low FODMAP diet when it’s necessary.

 If you have IBS, or are experiencing on-going bloating, excess wind, gas, abdominal discomfort, constipation or diarrhoea, it is possible food may be playing a role.